Danko-Lab/proseq2.0/README.md

 ### Example 1

-PREFIX.fastq.gz were made according to GRO-seq protocol as in  https://www.ncbi.nlm.nih.gov/pubmed/19056941 Give UMI1=6, the pipeline will remove PCR duplicates and trim the 6bp UMI barcode.
+PREFIX.fq.gz were made according to GRO-seq protocol as in  https://www.ncbi.nlm.nih.gov/pubmed/19056941 Give UMI1=6, the pipeline will remove PCR duplicates and trim the 6bp UMI barcode.
 ```
 bash proseq2.0.bsh -i $bwaIndex -c $chromInfo -SE -G -T myOutput1 -O myOutput1 --UMI1=6 -I PREFIX
 ```
 ### Example 2

-PREFIX.fastq.gz were made according to PRO-seq protocol as in  https://www.ncbi.nlm.nih.gov/pubmed/23430654 UMI1 was set to 0 by default.
+PREFIX.fq.gz were made according to PRO-seq protocol as in  https://www.ncbi.nlm.nih.gov/pubmed/23430654 UMI1 was set to 0 by default.
 The pipeline will NOT remove PCR duplicates.
 ```
 bash proseq2.0.bsh -i $bwaIndex -c $chromInfo -SE -P -T myOutput2 -O myOutput2 -I PREFIX
 ```
 ### Example 3

-__PREFIX_1.fastq.gz__ and __PREFIX_2.fastq.gz__ were Paired-End sequenced as in chromatin run-on and sequencing (ChRO-seq) in https://www.biorxiv.org/content/early/2017/09/07/185991
+__PREFIX_1.fq.gz__ and __PREFIX_2.fq.gz__ were Paired-End sequenced as in chromatin run-on and sequencing (ChRO-seq) in https://www.biorxiv.org/content/early/2017/09/07/185991
-* Please note that Paired-end files require identical PREFIX and end with _1.fastq.gz and _2.fastq.gz.
+* Please note that Paired-end files require identical PREFIX and end with _1.fq.gz and _2.fq.gz.

   Assign the file use __-I PREFIX__.
-No _1.fastq.gz, _2.fastq.gz, nor *fastq.gz is in the end.
+No _1.fq.gz, _2.fq.gz, nor *fq.gz is in the end.
 * There is a 6N UMI barcode on R1.
 Pipeline will perform PCR deduplicat.
 ```
 bash proseq2.0.bsh -i $bwaIndex -c $chromInfo -PE --RNA3=R1_5prime -T myOutput3 -O myOutput3 -I PREFIX --UMI1=6 --ADAPT1=GATCGTCGGACTGTAGAACTCTGAAC --ADAPT2=TGGAATTCTCGGGTGCCAAGG